jcchurch/APSUUnityCamp/Scripts/FruitCatcher/README.md

             Invoke("dropSomething", 3f);
         }
     }

 - Put the apple and potato into the Prefabs folder.
 - Delete the apple and the potato from the scene.
 - Drag the apple and potato into the Script for the Bunny.
 - Let’s add the script for the Glove.
+- Make sure that your glove is a trigger!

 Code.